crossplane/upjet/docs/generating-a-provider.md

    ```

    Create example for `repository` resource, which will use
-   `provider-jet-template` repo as template for the repository
+   `upjet-provider-template` repo as template for the repository
    to be created:

    ```bash